-Dealing With The Trauma of A DiagnosisThe article below from BBC Newsbeat is the inspiring story of Luke Alexander, who’s been HIV positive for just a year, shows us all how brave and well adjusted a person can be when responding to such devastating news.
+Dealing With The Trauma of A DiagnosisThe article below from BBC Newsbeat is the inspiring story of Luke Alexander, who’s been HIV positive for just a year.
+His attitude shows us all how a brave and well adjusted a person can respond to such devastating news.
 BBC Newsbeat: Luke has been HIV+ for a year.